Silas Deane: Early life and family

 Deane married twice, both times to wealthy widows from Wethersfield.
 In 1763, he married Mehitable (Nott) Webb after assisting her with the settlement of her first husband's estate.
 They had one son, Jesse, born in 1764.
 Mehitable died in 1767.
-In 1770, Deane married Elizabeth (Saltonstall) Evards, granddaughter of Connecticut Governor Gurdon Saltonstall of the Massachusetts Saltonstall family.
+In 1770, Deane married Elizabeth (Saltonstall) Ewets, granddaughter of Connecticut Governor Gurdon Saltonstall of the Massachusetts Saltonstall family.
 Elizabeth died in 1777 while Silas was in France.
 Both Mehitable and Elizabeth were buried in the Old Wethersfield Village Cemetery.

 Continental Congress

 In 1768, Deane was elected to the Connecticut House of Representatives; in 1769, he was appointed to the Wethersfield Committee of Correspondence; and from 1774 to 1776, he served as a delegate from Connecticut to the Continental Congress.

 While a member of Congress, Deane used his influence to obtain a commission in the Continental Army for his stepson Samuel B. Webb, who had accompanied him to Philadelphia.
 Deane excelled in the committee work of Congress, helping to coordinate the attack on Fort Ticonderoga and to establish the United States Navy.

 A dispute arose between Deane and fellow Connecticut delegate Roger Sherman over the appointment of Israel Putnam as a major general under George Washington's command.
 This dispute led the Connecticut legislature to replace Deane as a delegate to Congress; but instead of returning to Connecticut, Deane remained in Philadelphia to assist Congress.